Your browser is not supported or outdated so some features of the site might not be available.

 4. Best Wired On-Ear Headphones

 The best wired on-ear headphones we've tested are the Audio-Technica ATH-M60x.
-If you're looking for something for listening to music or casual daily use and prefer wired headphones, these have a comfortable fit and aren't too tight on your head.
-They come with a detachable cable and two 1/8" to 1/4" adapters, meaning you can easily plug them into a mixer or amp as well as a phone or computer.
-They're designed with audiophiles in mind, so unlike the Beats Solo3 2019 Wireless, they don't have a mic or onboard controls.
+Wired headphones are a good option if you want the lowest latency option for watching videos or care about audio quality.
+These come with a detachable cable and two 1/8" to 1/4" adapters, meaning you can easily plug them into a mixer, amp, phone, or computer.
+Their design keeps audiophiles in mind, so they don't have a mic or onboard controls like the Beats Solo 4.
 As a result, you can't use them to make phone calls or easily skip a track when you're on the go.

 See our review